exoclim/exoclimes2023/README.md

+# exoclimes-vi-website
-# Website for the Exoclimes VI & ExoSLAM
+The website and template for the Exoclimes VI conference.